TimoHeiten/efXt/README.md

 Aim of this library:
 * Use Ef Core with common functionality so you dont have to implement it over and over again.
   * IRepository<TEntity> interface
-  * Specification pattern for repeatable
+  * Specification pattern for repeatable and testable query parameters
   * UnitOfWork and Rollback for better control of the ChangeTracking
 * Make it easy to register the dbContext and setup code via the Microsoft.Extensions.DependencyInjection
 * There is also an abstract class for the Repositories (GenericRepository<TEntity, TId>) which implements the most basic functions already